Welcome to the HSP Reference Page!

 Hilary Johnson, Foster Coordinator - Hilary supervises all foster volunteers and coordinates all foster engagements.
 She also directly manages the care of all pregnant, nursing and unweaned animals.
 If you or a visitor express interest in fostering or want to adopt a pet currently in the foster program, Hilary is the point of contact.
 The foster room is located near the food storage room.

-Heather Gibbs, Behavior Technician - Heather is responsible for all evaluations, temperament testing, behavior modification and consultations for shelter pets.
+Heather Gibbs, Lead Behavior Technician - Heather is responsible for all evaluations, temperament testing, behavior modification and consultations for shelter pets.
 She also conducts the training classes for the public.
 If you have a concern/behavioral observation about an HSP pet, or if a client is seeking behavior/training advice or class registration, Heather is the point of contact.
 Heather's office is located in the Quiet Room (off of Main Street, near Dog Laundry).

 Christina Greene, Clinic Manager - Christina manages all clinic staff and activities, including the Mobile Medical Unit and spay/neuter services at HSP.
 Christina also orders all volunteer and staff prescription pet food.
 She can be found in the Pet Clinic!